kanaka/mal/docs/FAQ.md

 into the main repository:

 * Your implementation needs to be complete enough to self-host.
-This means that all the tests should pass in both direct and self-hosted modes:
+This means that all the mandatory tests should pass in both direct and self-hosted modes:
   ```bash
   make "test^[IMPL_NAME]"
   make MAL_IMPL=[IMPL_NAME] "test^mal"